Better Place (Saint Asonia song)

-"Better Place" is the first single from the self-titled studio album by the band Saint Asonia.
-The song has been released digitally via Spotify and iTunes.
+"Better Place" is a song by Canadian-American rock supergroup Saint Asonia.
+It was released as the first single from their self-titled debut studio album.
+The song was released digitally on May 16, 2015, via Spotify and iTunes.
 It was nominated at the 2016 Canadian Radio Music Awards for the "Best New Group or Solo Artist: Mainstream Rock" award.